Workers Compensation Claim Denial in Minnesota

-At Mottaz & Sisk Injury and Work Compensation Lawyers we have years of knowledge and industry experience.
+At Mottaz & Sisk Injury and Minnesota Workers Compensation Lawyers, we have years of knowledge and industry experience.
 Call us at 763-421-8226 today for your free consultation.

-Here are 6 steps you should take if your workers comp claim gets denied in Minnesota.
+Here are six steps you should take if your workers’ comp claim gets denied in Minnesota.

 Don’t Panic, Act Quickly